Mexico's Andrea Meza named Miss Universe 2020, Miss India Adline Castelino finishes fourth | Entertainment

 Mexico's Andrea Meza named Miss Universe 2020, Miss India Adline Castelino finishes fourth

-The 69th edition of the event, which was held on Sunday night at the Seminole Hard Rock Hotel & Casino in Hollywood here, was a scaled-down affair in the wake of the coronavirus pandemic.
+The 69th edition of the event, which was held on Sunday night at the Seminole Hard Rock Hotel & Casino in Hollywood here, was a scaled-down affair in the wake of the novel coronavirus pandemic.
+The competition was postponed from late 2020 to May 2021 due to COVID-19.

+India's Castelino expressed her gratitude towards her country, which is battling a deadlier, second wave of the coronavirus pandemic, for support.

+''Grateful for the love and support of the organisation and the country during such difficult times,'' the 22-year-old model said in a statement.

-Castelino, 22, was congratulated by Miss Diva Universe India via its official Twitter page.
+Miss Diva Universe India also congratulated Castelino via its official Twitter page.

 ''India places 3rd Runner Up at @MissUniverse!
 Our hearts are filled with immense pride for our LIVA Miss Diva Universe 2020, @AdlineCastelino who has done such an exceptional job at the Miss Universe Pageant!
 We couldn't have asked for a better representative than you,'' the post read.